-- In the case of an adult making a safeguarding disclosure, the Apprenticeship Officer/Apprentice Development Coach should strongly encourage the individual to seek appropriate professional support (e.g., GP, Police, ACAS, CAB, HSE, Trade Union, Counsellor, Samaritans, specialist Helpline) and make a brief, dated note of the disclosure/advice in My Concern.
-The Safeguarding team will need to be made aware of good practices and seek any additional advice.
-This may be particularly helpful in the respect of how to deal with allegations of workplace bullying or breaches or Health and Safety. - If a member of staff believes there is a risk of harm either to the young person or to others, a referral will be made and the Designated Safeguarding Lead notified.
+- In the case of an adult making a safeguarding disclosure, the Apprenticeship Development Officer/Apprentice Development Coach should strongly encourage the individual to seek appropriate professional support (e.g., GP, Police, ACAS, CAB, HSE, Trade Union, Counsellor, Samaritans, Specialist Helpline) and make notes of the disclosure/advice on My Concern.
+The Safeguarding team will need to be made aware of the disclosure so additional advice/guidance can be provided.
+This may be particularly helpful in the respect of how to deal with allegations of workplace bullying or breaches or Health and Safety. - If a member of staff believes there is a risk of harm either to the young person or to others, a referral will be made, and the Designated Safeguarding Lead notified.